-- a) individuals and organisations that made a written submission previously - b) owners of adjoining or neighbouring land who, in the opinion of the responsible Council officer, may be detrimentally affected by the modification proposal - c) relevant public authorities.
+- a) individuals and organisations that made a written submission previously - b) owners of adjoining or neighbouring land - c) public authorities.

 Notification need not occur for an application to modify a development consent in order to correct a minor error, misdescription or miscalculation.